 The estate agent has sent us the confirmation of our purchase of a new build flat in Padstow.
 Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build legal work.

 Set out below is a sample of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Padstow

 If there are lifts in the building, please confirm that the owners of flats on the ground and basement floors will not be required to contribute towards the cost of maintenance and renewal.
 Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?
 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?
 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
 Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?

-I have been on the look out for a leasehold apartment up to £235,500 and identified one close by in Padstow I like with open areas and station in the vicinity, however it only has 52 remaining years left on the lease.
-There is not much else in Padstow for this price, so just wondered if I would be making a mistake acquiring a lease with such few years left?
+I am looking for a flat up to £245,000 and identified one close by in Padstow I like with a park and railway links nearby, however it only has 51 remaining years left on the lease.
+I can't really find anything else in Padstow for this price, so just wondered if I would be making a mistake buying a short lease?

-If you require a mortgage the remaining unexpired lease term will be a potential deal breaker.
-Discount the price by the expected lease extension will cost if it has not already been discounted.
-If the current owner has owned the premises for at least 2 years you can ask them to commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the current lease and have £0 ground rent by law.
-You should speak to your conveyancing lawyer concerning this.
+If you need a home loan that many years may be problematic.
+Reduce the offer by the anticipated lease extension will cost if it has not already been discounted.
+If the existing owner has owned the premises for a minimum of 2 years you may request that they start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the existing lease and have £0 ground rent by law.
+You should consult your conveyancing solicitor regarding this matter.